top of page

 The Trocadero is a good spot to see the Eiffel tower.
 The metro station is also called Trocadero.

 Disneyland Paris: great option to go, especially if traveling with kids.
 They have two parks and many of the most popular rides from the Disneyworld Orlando parks there to be found.
+You can easily reach this park from the city through the train system.

 bottom of page